How to Deduct Rental Property Expenses for Your Business in Belgium

 An important element to consider is whether the rental agreement itself allows a business use of the property.
 In Belgium, the landlord is normally taxed on the ‘cadastral income’ (CI), not on the actual rental income, which means less income tax to pay.
 However, if (part of) the property is rented out for business use, the landlord is taxed on the actual rent received instead.
 To avoid this, rental agreements often include a clause that the property must not be used professionally.
 In that case you will not be able to deduct the rent as a business expense.

-However, the rules are different in case your landlord is a company, because in that case the lessor is always taxed on the actual rent received, so you can deduct it without any problem.
+However, the rules are different in case your property is owned by a company, because in that case the owner is always taxed on the actual rent, so you can deduct it without any problem.

-In some cases, therent can be fully deductible, even if (most of) the property is for residential use.
-For example, if you rent a property close to your workplace during the week to avoid traffic on your commute or your employment contract requires you to live near your workplace.
+In some cases, the rent can be fully deductible, even if (most of) the property is for residential use.
+For example, if you rent a property close to your workplace during the week to avoid traffic on your commute or if your employment contract requires you to live near your workplace.

 TAXPATRIA® can assist with optimizing business expenses and filing your income tax return, and handle disputes with the tax office about certain disallowed expenses.